carsoncole/tree-recycle/README.md

 heroku config:set RAILS_MASTER_KEY=<your-master-key>
 ```

 ### App Constants

-Set the default application settings in `config/initializers/constants.rb`.
+Basic settings and information for the site is stored in a constants file, `config/initializers/constants.rb`.
+Edit these accordingly.

 #### Reservation sources